libremfg/rhize-docs/content/deploy/backup/keycloak.md

     identifier:
 ---

-This guide shows you the procedure to back up Keycloak on your Rhize Kubernetes deployment.
+This guide shows you how to to back up Keycloak on your Rhize Kubernetes deployment.

 ## Prerequisites